qmk/qmk_firmware/docs/pr_checklist.md

         - refactor it as a separate core change
         - remove your specific copy in your board
 - fix all merge conflicts before opening the PR (in case you need help or advice, reach out to QMK Collaborators on Discord)
+    - PR submitters will need to keep up-to-date with their base branch, resolving conflicts along the way

 ## Keymap PRs